-Due to the recent wind storm that swept through Toronto and the Gta, Luso Roofing has been receiving higher the normal call volume regarding missing roof shingles.
-This write up is long overdue because Luso Roofing services 80-100 missing shingle repairs per year!
+Due to the recent wind storm that swept through Toronto and the GTA, Luso Roofing has been receiving higher the normal call volume regarding missing roof shingles.
+This write-up is long overdue because Luso Roofing services 80-100 missing shingle repairs per year!
 The following are the top reasons why roof shingles fly off your roof.
-These tips come from our experiences from dealing with missing shingle repairs.
+These tips come from our experiences dealing with missing shingle repairs.

 - Shingle high-nailing.
 The shingle manufacturer provides the shingle installer with specific areas of where the nails should be fastened to the roof shingles.
-Common practice that we witnesss when we find the blown shingles that were missing are that the nail holes are high.
+A common practice that we witness when we find the blown shingles that are missing is that the nail holes are high.
 What does this mean?
-It means that the shingle installer nailed too high on the shingle causing less wind resistance and did not catching the roof shingle under as well!
+It means that the shingle installer nailed too high on the shingle causing less wind resistance and did not catch the roof shingle under as well!

 - Quality of Shingles.
-If the home owner does his/her research he or she will know that different shingles have different resistances to wind, hence, some shingles higher than others.
+If the homeowner does his/her research he or she will know that different shingles have different resistances to wind, hence, some shingles are higher than others.
 For example, an architectural shingle majority of the time has a higher wind resistance than a 3-tab shingle.

 - The roof shingles are old.
 With time shingle will age, just like we do!
-Usually around the 15 year mark home owners will notice a couple of tabs and/or small pieces of shingles on their lawn.
-Majority of the time the home owner will need a roof replacement or in some instances a temporary roof repair.
+Usually around the 15-year mark homeowners will notice a couple of tabs and/or small pieces of shingles on their lawn.
+The majority of the time the homeowner will need a roof replacement or in some instances a temporary roof repair.

 In conclusion, there can be several reasons for shingles missing on your roof.
 The cause can be workmanship, quality of the material and/or history of your roof.
 The best practice is to inspect your roof from time to time to make sure your roof is in good and safe condition.